 Whenever we talk about securing a nation’s interest, a general picture of the military assets comes to mind.
-I won’t say that the picture is wrong as they(military) are at forefront already.
+I won’t say that the picture is wrong as they(military) are at the forefront already.
 The world has changed a lot since WW2, and even the cold war and the way an attack is done is changed drastically.

 The cold war era was also the era when the internet started taking shape.
 Things have only progressed from then, and it has come to an extent where all of our names, emails and even bank details are over the internet.
 Time to freak out?
 Yes or maybe, and that depends upon how much you trust your banks, your government for the security of your essential data.
 Amid the news of leaking bank details of millions of users now and then, the trust is again, subjective.